kxddah/theoneliner/README.md

 ```bash
 ./install.sh
 ```
-Note: I've noticed the golang config does not persist on reboot, but since I don't reboot my VPS I don't usually face any issues.

 # Configuration
 You would have to configure the config files for [Amass](https://github.com/owasp-amass/amass/blob/master/doc/user_guide.md#the-configuration-file) and [Subfinder](https://github.com/projectdiscovery/subfinder/blob/master/README.md#post-installation-instructions) if you'd like to have api-keys, just follow the respective guides to setup those, add them in the root folder `~/.config/amass/datasources.yaml` and `~/.config/subfinder/provider-config.yaml`